thenativeweb/flaschenpost/README.md

 Usually, the log levels do have the following meanings:

-- `fatal`: Used to report unrecoverable errors that require the application to quit
+- `fatal` is used to report unrecoverable errors that require the application to shutdown.
-- `error`: Used to report errors that the application may recover from, typically used in error handling functions
+- `error` is used to report errors that *may* be recoverable, typically used inside error handlers.
-- `warn`: Used to report issues that may be a problem
+- `warn` is used to report issues that *may* be a problem.
-- `info`: Used to report high-level application workflow
+- `info` is used to report high-level workflow and state details.
-- `debug`: Used to report low-level application workflow and inner state of the application
+- `debug` is used to report low-level workflow and state details.

 ### Adding and removing transports